aws/aws-sdk-js-v3/supplemental-docs/EFFECTIVE_PRACTICES.md

 // ⚠️ byte stream is unhandled, leaving a socket in use.
 ```

-Although the API call is performed and you have access to response, the connection will remain open until the byte stream, or payload, is read or discarded.
+Although the API call is performed, and you have access to response, the connection will remain open until the byte
+stream, or payload, is read or discarded.
 Not doing so will leave the connection open, and in Node.js this can lead to a condition we call socket exhaustion.
 In
 the worst cases this can cause your application to slow, leak memory, and/or deadlock.